johnypark/CCT-keras/README.md

 Implementation of Compact Transformers from [Escaping the Big Data Paradigm with Compact Transformers ](https://arxiv.org/abs/2104.05704)

-Official Pytorch implementation can be found here: https://github.com/SHI-Labs/Compact-Transformers
+The official Pytorch implementation can be found here: https://github.com/SHI-Labs/Compact-Transformers

 ## Overview
 Compact Convolutional Transformer (CCT) is represented by three main changes on ViT: